Emily J. Arnzen

 Assistant Commonwealth's Attorney

 Today, Emily has all the qualities you would want in a prosecutor: she is ambitious, organized, experienced, competitive, and passionate.
 As an Assistant Commonwealth’s Attorney, Emily carries a victim-centered general prosecution caseload, including burglaries, robberies, assaults, sex crimes, and crimes against children.
-She says, “I really enjoy general prosecution because I get to practice a variety of different types of cases, and that gives me the knowledge and experience that I need to be quick on my feet in any given situation.”
+“I really enjoy general prosecution because I get to practice a variety of different types of cases, and that gives me the knowledge and experience that I need to be quick on my feet in any given situation,” she said.

-Although Emily certainly prioritized mock trial during her time at Miami, she also worked closely with the world-wide non-profit organization To Write Love on Her Arms to found Miami’s University Chapter, which worked to encourage and inform the campus about mental health issues and provide a network of care and a bridge to treatment for this struggling.
+Although Emily certainly prioritized mock trial during her time at Miami, she also worked closely with the worldwide non-profit organization To Write Love on Her Arms to found Miami University’s chapter, which works to encourage and inform the campus about mental health issues and provide a network of care and a bridge to treatment for those who are struggling with this issue.
 Emily graduated from Miami University in just three years, with a degree in Psychology.

 Emily began classes at the University of Cincinnati College of Law in the fall of 2010, after spending the summer studying literature and art in Florence, Italy.
 During law school, Emily continued to involve herself in mock trial, serving as the Treasurer, Teaching Assistant, and President of the Trial Practice Team.
 She was also a member of the law school’s only Trial Practice team to ever compete at the national level.
 At the 2013 Hooding Ceremony, Emily was awarded the John W. Peck Trial Practice Award by the faculty of the University of Cincinnati College of Law.

-Aside from practicing law, Emily enjoys music, works with local animal rescue groups, and is an avid fan of the Cincinnati Bengals.
-She is now a resident of Crestview Hills, where she lives with her husband and their dogs.
+Aside from practicing law, Emily has returned to Miami University to coach its mock trial team.
+She also enjoys music, works with local animal-rescue groups, and is an avid fan of the Cincinnati Bengals.
+She is now a resident of Park Hills, where she lives with her rescue animals.